 Condition: Sports concussions are brain injuries that result from a blow to the head.
 Usually there is no loss of consciousness.

-Background: Each year, about 2-4 million people in the U.S. have sports concussions.
-The injury causes changes in the brain that may last for days or weeks.
+Background: According to the CDC, approximately 1.6 to 3.8 million concussions occur each year in the U.S amongst sports and recreational activities.
+The injury causes changes in the brain that may last for days, weeks or months.

 Risk Factors: Concussions are most common in boys playing football and girls playing soccer but any sport can result in concussion.
 After one concussion, a person has a higher risk of having another concussion.

-History and Symptoms: Symptoms usually appear right after the blow to the head.
+History and Symptoms: Symptoms usually appear right after the blow to the head, but may manifest in the coming days.
 They may include headache, confusion, nausea, memory loss, and ringing in the ears.
-Other symptoms may appear a little later, such as trouble sleeping or concentrating, or feeling tired, irritable, or anxious.
+Other symptoms may appear a little later, such as trouble sleeping, concentrating, feeling tired, or irritability.

-Other Resources for Patients and Families: Families need to understand the importance of rest following a concussion.
+Other Resources for Patients and Families: Families need to understand the importance of rest following a concussion and red flag symptoms.
+These symptoms include increased sleepiness, sudden debilitating headaches, or new weakness.
+These symptoms require a visit to the emergency room.